ChrisCalzaretta/memoryagent/SMART_CHUNKING.md

 1. **Use dependency injection** - Creates INJECTS relationships
 2. **Document exceptions** - Creates THROWS relationships
 3. **Use interfaces** - Creates IMPLEMENTS relationships

+### For Markdown:

+1. **Use clear header hierarchy** - Each header creates a searchable section
+2. **Link to other .md files** - Creates USES relationships for navigation
+3. **Use front matter** - Metadata gets indexed for better organization
+4. **Fence code blocks with language** - Helps with code block categorization

 ---